-The theme of Page Turner 2013 is ‘Curiosity’.
+The theme of Page Turner 2014 is ‘Future Colour’.
 The theme is inspired by an upcoming exhibition at Turner Contemporary to be shown over the summer.
-The exhibition is inspired by the idea of Cabinets of Curiosity, and it will include historic and contemporary art as well as historic artefacts and interesting objects.
-It may even include some taxidermy!
+The exhibition examines the progress of the artist Piet Mondrian, as his interest in and obsession with colour grew throughout his lifetime.

 Its up to you how you interpret the theme, the important thing is that it inspires you and that you tell us why!